OUR SANCTUARY DOGS

 He now has most of his hair back (he was completely naked and developed a second type of mange after the first healed) and is healthy otherwise.
 Bugsy is an incredibly loyal and exuberant dog.
 He accompanies us on night feed with the tapirs, to protect us, but sits and waits outside the corral or down the road as to not interfere with wildlife.
 When you return to his side he spastically runs the same way he did when he was a puppy, with his body going in all sorts of directions.

-Minnie is his play friend who helps keep his energy in check and Goomba shares his toys, which bring Bugsy much joy.
+Minnie is his play friend who helps keep his energy in check and he and our sweet, late Goomba shared toys constantly.
 He is our guard dog, the one all of our neighbors are fearful of, but your best friend once he knows you.

 BODHI & SAFFY

 8 years old

 Bodhi and Saffy were gifts that were left in a box for us when we lived further up north in Guarantã Brazil while still looking for a property for the sanctuary.
 We talked about missing our dogs, so someone brought us two kittens.
 They were covered in fleas and fungus and arrived on a Sunday when literally no stores were open and our vegan food supply had nothing to offer them.

 They are amazing cats.
 Bodhi is a very typical tuxedo kitty: a big personality but as easy going as they come.
 Definitely not as sharp as his sister (they are litter mates) but loves everyone and everything.
 Saffy is also laid back (she even enjoys riding on the four-wheeler) but more of a love.

 While Bodhi is only super affectionate when it’s cold outside (between 50 and 60 degrees) Saffy is always game for lovin’.
 She generally lays around in less than ladylike poses but is a total doll.
 Every night they come in and sleep in the dog bed together after some mutual grooming.

 Jorgina (Jorgie) and Sally

 2 years old